EXPLAINER: How do we know when a recession has begun?

 Many economists monitor the number of people who seek unemployment benefits each week, which indicates whether layoffs are worsening.
-Weekly applications for jobless aid, averaged over the past four weeks, have been rising recently and have topped 250,000.
-While that is a potentially concerning sign, it is still a low level historically.
+Weekly applications for jobless aid have sunk to a four-month low, which means that in the midst of a labor shortage, few employers are resorting to layoffs.

 ANY OTHER SIGNALS TO WATCH FOR?

 Many economists also monitor changes in the interest payments, or yields, on different bonds for a recession signal known as an “inverted yield curve.”
 This occurs when the yield on the 10-year Treasury falls below the yield on a short-term Treasury, such as the 3-month T-bill.
 That is unusual.
 Normally, longer-term bonds pay investors a richer yield in exchange for tying up their money for a longer period.